TERREMEMBER/znbase/docs/content/v2.0/manage/backup-restore/_index.md

         <div class="title">Back up data</div>
       </div>
       <div class="body">
-        This section describes how to create a backup of the data in YugabyteDB.
+        This section describes how to create a backup of the data in ZNbaseDB.
       </div>
     </a>
   </div>